codeforboston/safe-water/projects/crwa/README.md

 # Charles River Watershed Association (CRWA)

-The Charles River Watershed Association (CRWA) is a non-governmental organization (NGO) that "strives to protect, restore and enhance the Charles River and its watershed through science, advocacy, and law."
-In 2020, the Safe Water Project is collaborating with the CRWA to provide on expertise in addressing some of their challenges related to data processes, data visualization, and other data-related tasks.
+The Charles River Watershed Association (CRWA) is a non-governmental organization (NGO) that "strives to protect, restore, and enhance the Charles River and its watershed through science, advocacy, and law."
+In 2020, the Safe Water Project is collaborating with the CRWA to provide expertise in addressing some of their challenges related to data processes, data visualization, and other data-related tasks.

 # Background